nikwin/nikwin.github.io/_posts/2024-03-30-craftAchievements.md

 desc: How the crafting systems of Vampire Survivors and Backpack Battles function as an achievement system.
 ---

 *Backpack Battles* is my latest guilty pleasure game.
 It's what I turn to when I need a bit of a break from work.
 I tend to always have some game of this nature that I play repeatedly while my backlog grows ever bigger.
-I'm going to go over something that this and *Vampire Survivors*, a previous obsession of mine, do very well and abstract it out into a FADT.
+I'm going to go over something that this and *Vampire Survivors*, a previous obsession of mine, do very well and abstract it out into an FADT.

 ## Crafting Completionism